AhmedKamran1/website-builder-playground/TRACK.md

 - button styles should have bold/italic text options?
 - in whole project index is utilized as key while mapping whhich is not recommended

-fix section pallete structure, 3 newly added section all properties, old sections all properties
+fix section pallete structure, 3 newly added section all properties, old sections all properties, image working for section pallete 4